PROJECT ORIENTATION AS A MANAGEMENT STRATEGY

 Lesson 3 Maturity and excellence models in the project-oriented organization.

-Lesson 4 ISO 21500, ISO 10006, GPM PRiSM™ and GPM P5™ overview and comparison with the IPMA approach.
+Lesson 4 Culture and Values.
+Sustainability & Green Project Management.
+ISO 21500 family standards overview and comparison with the IPMA approach.

 The learning material consists of extensive text, presentations, video lectures and the solution of the acquired knowledge tests assessed and integrated with remarks and explanations by the tutor.
 The relevant standards of IPMA and the Austrian Member Association “Projekt Management Austria” are also provided.